pencer-io/pencer-io.github.io/_posts/2021-04-05-ctf-thm-glitch.md

 Layer.handle [as handle_request] (/var/web/node_modules/express/lib/router/layer.js:95:5)
 ```

-I don't know about the eval function and if it's exploitable, but a quick search [this](https://medium.com/@sebnemK/node-js-rce-and-a-simple-reverse-shell-ctf-1b2de51c1a44) and [this](https://blog.appsecco.com/nodejs-and-a-simple-rce-exploit-d79001837cc6), both explain how to take advantage of it.
+I don't know about the eval function and if it's exploitable, but a quick search found [this](https://medium.com/@sebnemK/node-js-rce-and-a-simple-reverse-shell-ctf-1b2de51c1a44) and [this](https://blog.appsecco.com/nodejs-and-a-simple-rce-exploit-d79001837cc6), both explain how to take advantage of it.

 First I tried the suggested method: